 We do the opposite.
 We start with the pieces.
-We like to say that we assemble our jewelry like a jigsaw puzzle and that the pieces are the secret sauce to the timeless originality of our designs.
+We like to say that we assemble our jewelry like a jigsaw puzzle and that the parts are the secret sauce to the timeless originality of our designs.

-Susan's fledgling business only found its stride when she realized that the antique and vintage components she loved demanded a different approach.
+Susan's fledgling business only found its stride when she realized that the antique and vintage components demanded a different approach.
 Susan says, "It's not that we are impervious to the dictates of fashion, it's just that our designs, in their essence, must honor the colors, and styles, and women of the past."

-We often feature colors like jade green, lapis blue, and brownish-red carnelian because these were what was in vogue with the art deco styles of the 1930s.
-At the same time, we’ll develop jewelry lines that are monopolized by softer colors like opalescent pink, pale green, and sky blue because these colors were characteristic of the hand-pressed moonstone buttons and cabochons manufactured in Germany and Japan in the 1950s.
+We often feature colors like jade green, lapis blue, and brownish-red carnelian because these were in vogue with the art deco styles of the 1930s.
+We also often showcase soft colors like opalescent pink, pale green, and sky blue because these colors are the most common among the hand-pressed moonstone buttons and cabochons manufactured in Germany and Japan in the 1950s.
 Most of our designs also have at least one unique century-old brass, steel, or pewter antique button.

-Over the years Susan has hired several talented women to help her design our jewelry.
+Over the years, Susan has hired several talented women to help her design and handcraft our jewelry.
 One of them, Corda Walker, has worked at Grandmother's Buttons for over twenty-five years.
-Corda and Susan work in tandem, pitching design ideas back and forth, each adding tweaks until it is just right.
+Corda and Susan work in tandem, pitching design ideas back and forth, adding tweaks until it is just right.